Belfast Northstars: Uniform colour and design

 The Northstars colours are maroon and gold.
-In home games the team wears maroon shirts with the team name, stylised as NorthStars, written in gold lettering.
+In home games the team wears maroon shirts with the team name, stylised as "NorthStars", written in gold lettering.
 Player numbers – also in gold – appear only on the back of the shirt.

-Belfast has the only team in the Baseball Ireland league with such a colour scheme.

 When the team plays on the road it changes to gold shirts with 'Belfast' written on the front in maroon lettering.
 Grey road shirts were worn for the opening game of the 2007 season against Twins United in Dublin.

-In their first few years of league play, the team wore red shirts with grey lettering but changed to the new colours of maroon and gold ahead of the 2003 season, when Stephen Van Houten was appointed player-coach.
+In their first few years of league play, the team wore red shirts with grey lettering but changed to the new colours of maroon and gold ahead of the 2003 season.

 Playing in a city in which colours such as blue and green have become affiliated with one religion or another, the club wanted neutral colours for its own uniform.

 On one occasion during the 2006 season the Northstars changed from its traditional maroon and gold and instead played in black shirts.

 Honouring Irish McIlveen

 On 1 July 2006, the Northstars team wore black shirts and Pittsburgh Pirates caps to mark the 100th anniversary of Irish McIlveen's major league debut.

-Highly acclaimed and praised as a phenomenon during baseball's 'deadball era', McIlveen remains Belfast's only link to the major leagues.
+Acclaimed as a "phenomenon" during baseball's "deadball era", McIlveen remains Belfast's only link to the major leagues.
 He made his debut, pitching for the Pirates on 4 July 1906.

 The 2006 game against the Dublin Spartans was won fittingly by Spartans left-handed pitcher Chaime Cuevas.

-In an interview with the Irish News after the game, John Dillon, Ireland international and Spartans club captain, said it was a privilege to be involved in the celebrations.

-"While the baseball league in Ireland is still in its infancy, it is satisfying to know that so many Irish emigrants have gone before us and played in the major leagues in the US.

-"Perhaps one day, we'll be seeing another Irish player emigrating to the US to play in the majors."

 In addition, Northstars infielder Simon Doyle wears uniform number 53, the number of major league games played by McIlveen in his short career.